 We’d love to see more international meetings take place in Canada…

-As the Chair, you can be assured that Sea to Sky Meeting Management can help with everything you need to win your bid to host an international meeting in Canada.
+As the Chair, you can be assured that Sea to Sky Meeting and Association Management can help with everything you need to win your bid to host an international meeting in Canada.
 And then, from the moment the meeting gets awarded to final wrap up, we’ve got you covered.
 Don’t just take our word for it – read about Dr. Calisal’s experience as Co-chair of OMAE 2004.

 Contact Sarah Lowis, President to discuss your ideas on bringing your international meeting to Canada, and how Sea to Sky can help.